salem8171/.dotfiles/README.md

 could make the system misbehave or not startup correctly after boot (due to missing packages for X and login shell setup).

-Package names are listed in `dependencies.*.txt` files, grouped in different files depending on how they are installed.
+Package names are listed in `dependencies/dependencies.*.txt` files, grouped in different files depending on how they are installed.
 It is recommended to check the contents of these files before installing.
 The most important packages are contained in `dependencies.pacman.txt` and `dependencies.aur.txt`.

 ### Official Repos Packages